vinicius77/mern_shopping_fundamentals/README.md

 - Created both login modal and actions
 - Added Toggle when user is or not logged in.
 If logged, a welcome message will appear in the navbar
+- Attached the token in the request headers to allow delete, add an item when looged in